go-while/nntp-mongodb-storage/README.md

 // - MessageIDs: A slice of messageIDes for which articles are requested to be deleted.
 // - RetChan: A channel to receive the count of deleted articles as int64. type MongoDelRequest struct {
-	MessageIDs []*string
+	MessageIDs []string
 	RetChan     chan int64
 } // end type MongoDelRequest struct
 ```

-- `[]*MessageIDs`: A slice of pointers to string, representing a list of MessageIDes for which articles are requested.
+- `[]MessageIDs`: A slice of strings, representing a list of MessageIDes for which articles are requested.
 Each MessageID uniquely identifies an article in the MongoDB collection.

 - `[]*MongoArticle`: This is a slice of pointers to `MongoArticle` objects.
 It can hold multiple pointers to `MongoArticle` objects, allowing for the representation of multiple articles that are fetched from the database.